 How to Get to Bergen

-There are often season flights from places like Edinburgh, Barcelona and Athens, as well as regular routes London Gatwick, Malaga, Oslo, Trondheim, and plenty more.
+There are often seasonal flights from places like Edinburgh, Barcelona and Athens, as well as regular routes London Gatwick, Malaga, Oslo, Trondheim, and plenty more.
 I’ve got guides on how to find cheap flights in Europe and how to fly budget airlines for more information.

 We found Norway very easy to navigate once we caught on that most people also speak English and we didn’t necessarily need to brush up on all of our Norwegian sayings to get by.